Run Devil Run (Girls' Generation song): Background and release

-On March 11, 2010, photos of the members were started being released online showcasing a dark concept, the so-called Black SoShi.

-In the run of promotions for the song, an official iPhone application was released, available in free and paid versions.
-The free version has 30-second previews for all the songs on the album, a music video for "Run Devil Run" and a few photographs.
-The paid version has full tracks for all the songs on the album, music videos for "Run Devil Run", "Gee", "Oh!" and "Tell Me Your Wish (Genie)", and a photo gallery.

-They concluded their song promotions by May 2, 2010, in SBS's Inkigayo.

-In Japan, "Run Devil Run" was first performed on Music Station on January 28, 2011.
+Reception

+Seong Won-ho of IZM gave the song 1 stars out of 5, where he felt that the translated lyrical content and the group's vocal performance were a downgrade from the original version by Kesha.
+Commercially, "Run Devil Run" peaked at number one on the Gaon Digital Chart for two weeks.
+It was certified gold by the Recording Industry Association of Japan (RIAJ) in ringtone downloads in May 2011.

 Music videos

 The music video for "Run Devil Run" was released on March 18.
 They also released a story version on March 31, 2010.

-Original video

 The original video contains two settings: a white room and a black room.
 Throughout the video, there are scenes of the girls dancing in these rooms, and there are individual close-ups of their own unique Black SoShi looks.
 At the end of the video, the girls are shown in the black room, after which the video ends similar to a TV shutting off.

-Story Version
+Story version

 The story version is similar to the original version, with the two rooms where the girls are dancing, and there individual close-ups in their Black SoShi looks, but the overall video is different, with a tie-in with the video of the group's song "Oh!".
 In the beginning of the video, it shows the mishandled helmet spill a cup, which damages a computer monitor, causing the Black SoShi to emerge from the monitor and into the girls' room and begin making a mess of it.
 Soon, the girls meet the Black SoShi, and after an encounter with them, Yuri pulls the plug from the monitor to its outlet, turning off the monitor and causing the Black SoShi to disappear.
 When the girls are cleaning up the room, one of them touches the monitor, and it shows the Black SoShi.